for Veterans and the Public

 - Keep a notepad with you and write down your symptoms whenever they occur.
 This information can help your doctor to help you.

 - Build as much support as possible, including friends, family, and health care providers.
-Although it's possible to treat ADC successfully, it may take a while for some symptoms to go away.
+Although it's possible to treat HAND successfully, it may take a while for some symptoms to go away.

 It is completely normal to have an emotional reaction upon learning that you are HIV positive, such as anxiety, anger, or depression.
 These feelings do not last forever.
 As noted above, there are many things that you can do to help take care of your emotional needs.
 Here are just a few ideas: